duceppemo/VCFs_to_SNP_alignment/README.md

 By default script dependencies are expected to be in your home directory.
 To install dependencies run the command below with your current working directory set to your home directory.
 Check this repo periodically for updates.

 ~$ git clone https://github.com/stuber/dependencies.git

+## Test
+Use files bundled with dependencies to test.
+Make working directory that containing VCFs and call script.
+$

+###Note:  Adding an additional environment

+        If a new Anaconda environment is needed without making changes to your current:

+            $ conda create -n anaconda400 anaconda=4.0.0 anaconda

+            To activate this environment, use:

+            > source activate anaconda400

+            To deactivate this environment, use:

+            > source deactivate anaconda400

 OVERVIEW
 ========